changhae-kim/hmca/README.md

 ### Citation

 Most of the methods in this code have been proposed in one of three publications.
-If you employ this code in a publication, then please consider citing one or more of the relevant articles.
+If you employ this code in a publication, then please cite one or more of the relevant articles.

 HMF and HHPA: